-When it comes to generating leads for the pipeline, we often overlook contacts who evaluated or used our product in the past.
+When you generate high-quality leads for the pipeline, you often overlook contacts who evaluated or used our product in the past.
 However, these contacts often yield higher conversion rates than typical leads.
-Therefore, it is beneficial to supplement your typical cold leads with your existing contacts from the CRM and the product's userbase.
+Therefore, it is beneficial to supplement your typical cold leads with your existing contacts from the CRM and the product's user base.

 Regardless of your choice of tactics, don’t forget to enable your reps with the right training, messaging and talk tracks to convert those leads into deals.And measure the results frequently to make adjustments along the way.

 UserGems helps revenue teams drive bigger pipeline and faster sales cycle.
 Whenever your customers change their jobs, UserGems automatically surfaces them as new leads directly in Salesforce.
 This allows reps to be in front of the right buyers at the right time, and ahead of the competitors.